-Seachtain na Gaeilge runs from 1st – 17th March 2017.
+Seachtain na Gaeilge runs during the first few weeks of March each year.
 It is an international festival to celebrate Irish language and culture.
 Here are some ideas for integration across different subject areas;

 - Choose a theme.
 The children then draw some pictures based on the theme and add 5/6 speech bubbles with key phrases and labels with key vocabulary.